GoogleCloudPlatform/inline-fixtures/README.md

 //...
 ```

 At this point it is not clear what the fixture files themselves actually do, or how the rest of the test file relates to them.

-Tests and fixtures should be together!
-The fixture is part of the test.
+It would be nice if the fixtures were inline, next to the test source code.

 `inline-fixtures` dynamically creates a temporary directory and populates it with the fixture
 layout you provide, and then calls the passed in function.
 This has the